 "Sometimes you don't realize what you have until you put it in a presentation or put the rough draft together for a paper.
 In the case of the Fiber Optic Wing Shape Sensing Technology we had already released it publicly, but there is a window you have to operate in for the patent process," he said.

-Richards and a team of researchers proved the merits of their technology developments of the FOWSS, which was demonstrated in flight on the wings of the remotely piloted Ikhana unmanned aircraft system in 2008.
+A fiber optic cable is the thickness of a human hair and can't be seen in the center of this wing, but the tiny fiber could have ramifications for every future aircraft and spacecraft.
+Team members include, from left, Anthony "Nino" Piazza, Allen Parker, William Ko and Lance Richards.
+(NASA Photo / Tom Tschida) Richards and a team of researchers proved the merits of their technology developments of the FOWSS, which was demonstrated in flight on the wings of the remotely piloted Ikhana unmanned aircraft system in 2008.

 William Ko, who has a doctorate in aeronautics, and Richards collaborated to obtain a patent on the Method for Real-Time Structure Shape Sensing.
 The system uses fiber optic strain sensors to measure surface strains and the Ko Displacement Theory to determine the wing shape using those strains as inputs.